Skip to main content

 Cornwall

-Cornish cuisine celebrates Atlantic seafood, pasties (Protected Geographical Indication), clotted cream, and saffron buns.
-Fishing heritage defines coastal towns.
-Cornwall's mild climate supports early vegetable crops and dairy farming.
+Cornish cooking is built on Atlantic seafood, pasties (Protected Geographical Indication), clotted cream, and saffron buns.
+Fishing still shapes life in the coastal towns, while the mild climate supports early vegetable crops and dairy farming.

 Cultural Significance: